Date of Last Update

 184.108.40.206.
 Faculty/Staff Reserved: Faculty/Staff Reserved parking permits are only valid in Faculty/Staff areas marked by a blue “F” and in Student Commuter areas marked by a red “S”.
 Additionally, individuals who qualify for a Faculty/Staff Reserved parking permit are afforded additional parking on campus as marked by “Reserved” signs.
 Faculty/Staff Reserved permits are not valid in the Winter Lot on the Robert C. Pew Grand Rapids Campus, Pay-to-Park, or other designated areas on campus.

 220.127.116.11.
 Lot L/Administration: Lot L/Administration permits are issued as applicable.
-This permit is not valid in Pay-to-Park or other visitor spaces on campus.
+This permit is not valid in Pay-to-Park or other designated areas on campus.

 2.6.1.
 Permits required 24/7: Specially signed parking spaces require parking permits designated for a particular type of space and require compliance 24/7.
 These spaces include, but are not limited to: Biology Department, Communications Department, Disability Support Resources, Food Service, Housing Staff, Information Technology, Reserved, Service Vehicle, University Bookstore, Admissions Visitor, Visitor, Prospective Student, Motor Pool, and numbered spaces for Tenants.

 2.6.4.
 Alternative Fuel/Hybrid Spaces: These spaces require a special parking permit designation.
 Contact Parking Services for additional information regarding this permit designation.

 2.6.6.
 Small Car Only Spaces: Use of small car spaces marked with hashed end lines requires compliance 24/7.
 Vehicles parking in these spaces must be contained within all sides of the space and not overhang any line.

-2.6.8.
+2.6.7.
 Loading Zones: Loading zones are provided to accommodate active loading and unloading only.
 All loading and unloading must be done in designated loading docks or from regular parking spaces.
 Loading zones regulations require compliance 24/7.
 Loading from prohibited parking areas is strictly prohibited, (see section 2.1.3).

 2.7.
 Visitor Parking

 2.7.1.
-Daytime Visitors: Visitors parking during the day may choose to obtain a parking permit directly from a Parking Services office at no cost; from the Faculty/Staff member they are visiting; or utilize Pay to Park areas.
-Currently enrolled students, Faculty/Staff with active appointments, individuals with GVRP permits, and/or tenants are not eligible for visitor permits.
+Daytime Visitors: Visitors parking during the day may choose to obtain a parking permit directly from Parking Services; from the Faculty/Staff member they are visiting; or utilize Pay-to-Park areas.
+Currently enrolled students, Faculty/Staff with active appointments, individuals with GVRP permits, and/or tenants are not eligible to use visitor permits.